 Stanford University is committed to supporting a diverse community that includes students with disabilities, and to meeting its obligations to such students under the law.
 The Office of Accessible Education (OAE), a unit within Student Affairs, provides academic and other accommodations for students with disabilities.
-To assist students to be able to participate in the various programs, services, and activities of the institution, the OAE requires the support, cooperation, and partnership of faculty, other teaching staff, and administrators within the University community.
+To assist students to be able to participate in the various programs, services, and activities of the institution, and in order to meet the University’s legal obligations, the OAE requires the support, cooperation, and partnership of faculty, other teaching staff, and administrators within the University community.

 - The student initiates the process by providing to the Office of Accessible Education (OAE) documentation of his or her disability.

 - The OAE then determines what academic accommodations and services are needed by the student based on that documented disability, and in the context of the specific classes the student is taking.
 The OAE's recommendations are embodied in an Accommodation Letter, which the student then provides (in confidence) to the teaching staff.